 - On the next screen, read the terms of the agreement and, if you agree, click to confirm.

 - Once the booking is complete, you should receive a booking confirmation email.

 Contact Dr Ted Gutsche at firstname.lastname@example.org with any problems and to access equipment if you are not registered.

-Visit here for additional resources on editing and production and here for information on LICA technical offerings, but recognize some of the information (ie editing studios) may not apply to students outside of LICA.
+Visit the video production for additional resources on editing and production and facilities page for information on LICA technical offerings, but recognize some of the information (ie editing studios) may not apply to students outside of LICA.
 Please also visit LICA online for hours of operation for collecting and returning equipment.
 Generally, students will be allowed one week for checking out Digital Media Studio equipment and will be required to either return or renew within that time period.